St James' and St Paul's Church, Marton

-The Church of St James and St Paul, south of the village of Marton, Cheshire, England, is recorded in the National Heritage List for England as a designated Grade I listed building.
-It is an active Anglican parish church in the diocese of Chester, the archdeaconry of Macclesfield and the deanery of Congleton.
+The Church of St James and St Paul, south of the village of Marton, Cheshire, England, is an Anglican church founded in the 14th century and recorded in the National Heritage List for England as a designated Grade I listed building.
+It is an active parish church in the Diocese of Chester, the aArchdeaconry of Macclesfield and the Deanery of Congleton.
 Its benefice is combined with those of Holy Trinity, Capesthorne, Christ Church, Eaton, and All Saints, Siddington.
 The church is an important location in the novel Strandloper by Alan Garner.

 The church differs from the majority of churches in Cheshire in that its body is timber-framed.
 It is one of the oldest timber-framed churches in Europe.
 Only a handful of churches of this type remain in England; other surviving examples include churches at Lower Peover and Baddiley (Cheshire), Melverley (Shropshire), Besford (Worcestershire) and Hartley Wespall (Hampshire).

 History

 The church was founded and endowed in 1343 by Sir John de Davenport and his son Vivian.
 Further land was donated by the family in 1370.
 The belfry was added subsequently; it dates from around 1540.
 The roof was lowered in 1804.

 Restorations were carried out by J. M. Derick in 1850 and William Butterfield in 1871.
 Derick replaced two-light windows with windows of three lights.
 Butterfield tidied some of the timbers in the tower.
 At that time, the existing entrance at the west end was also added.
 Further restoration was carried out in 1930–31, including renewal of some wall panels, rafters and belfry shingles.
 A brick extension to the chancel was constructed in the 20th century.